-It is essential that your school's website is designed to appeal to low-commitment visitors — as they are the most prevalent, and require the most attention.
+Your school's website must be designed to appeal to low-commitment visitors — as they are the most prevalent and require the most attention.
 This means re-evaluating these three common website mistakes.

 Would you actually take the time to fill out the form, or would you be discouraged and head back to Google?
 The majority of us (low-commitment visitors) would head back to Google, while a few (high-commitment visitors) would stay because they know that sneaker is the one.